 Bringing regular hiking clothing, water shoes like the Body Glove water shoes, and even spandex clothing is fine.
 And again, bring a walking stick!

-The answer is, YES you do need them.
-As my friend and I learned, going in February means stepping into some pretty freezing water.
+As my friend and I learned the first time we hiked here (without dry suites), going in February means stepping into some pretty freezing water.

 I rented mine from Zion Guru.
 You can get them there for $60 a day, per person.
 That’s where I got the beauties you see to the right:

 If you want to buy them, be prepared to spend a lot of money, but here is a link to one good dry suite.